Table of Contents Show

 If you’re wondering whether using a hair toner will have any effect on your natural hair, the answer is yes.
-It will however not be a negative effect, a hair toner gives you shiny, luscious, and healthier-looking hair but it does not change the color of your hair neither does it damage it.
+It will however not be a negative effect, a hair toner gives you shiny, luscious, and healthier-looking hair but it changes the color of your hair neither does it damage it.

 You have seen the topic and I guess you might be wondering why talk about a hair toner?
 Why not just talk about hair dyes?
 Well, first of all, they do different things even though they seem to be very similar.